 Over time, therapy with a Speech Language Pathologist (SLP) helps people who stutter to communicate much better!

 Teens and others who stutter may be bullied, teased and have low self-esteem.
 Stuttering can cause stress and anxiety and make a person avoid social situations.
-If you have been stuttering longer than 3-6 months, be sure to talk to your primary care provider and find out about getting a referral to see a Speech Language Pathologist (SLP).
+If you have been stuttering longer than 3-6 months, be sure to talk to your health care provider and find out about getting a referral to see a Speech Language Pathologist (SLP).
 Remember, you are not alone and there are treatments that can help.
 If other people’s comments or behavior toward you are causing you to feel sad, lonely, or angry, it may be helpful to talk to a counselor about the situation.

 If you have a friend, sibling or classmate who stutters, be patient when they are speaking.
 Remember that people who stutter want to be treated like everyone else.
 Give them time to say what they want to say without trying to finish their sentences.
 If you don’t know how to respond, ask them how they would like you to react.
 Above all, NEVER tease them.
 If you see others being unkind, it’s important to step in and offer support or tell a trusted adult.